1 Corinthians Chapter Nine

 1 Corinthians 9:3-6

-This is my defense to those who sit in judgment on me.
-Don't we have the right to food and drink?
-Don't we have the right to take a believing wife along with us, as do the other apostles and the Lord's brothers and Cephas?
-Or is it only I and Barnabas who must work for a living?
+That is my defense when people put me under examination.
+Don't we have the right to be given food and drink?
+Don't we have the right to take along with us a believing wife, as do the other emissaries, also the Lord's brothers and Kefa?
+Or are Bar-Nabba and I the only ones required to go on working for our living?

 Now that Paul has established the fact that he was an apostle, he turns to the rights that the title gives him.
 He asks whether he does not have the right to support as he works for the Lord and to even take a wife with him as the others did.
 The obvious answer is that Paul deserved these things as Jesus taught that a worker deserves his wages.
 As we see, Paul did not demand this right but instead worked as a tentmaker so that he did not need the support of the church.
 There are many, today, that serve the Lord for what they get out of it either directly from the congregations or indirectly by peddling their books, tapes, etc. to the churches.
 They are free to do that just as we saw, in chapter 8, that the people were free to eat the meat.